 Trophies must be awarded to each official class, for the top 3 finishers.
 In addition, minor merchandise prizes may also be given.
 The Sportsman class does not receive trophies as this is not a championship class.
-The PRO class will receive a \$500 payout, to be divided by the top 5 racers.
+The PRO class is capped at a mandatory \$500 payout from the promoter.
+This is to be divided by the top 5 racers.
 Additional cash or merchandise prizes may be given at the promoter's discretion.